sigv11/php-cmdln/README.md

 php-cmdln
 =========

-A generic PHP class to build line-oriented command interpreters
+The cmd class makes it easy to make command line interfaces in your programs.